American historic carpentry: Roof types

-Types of structural floor carpentry
+Floor framing

 Single and double floor timber framing

 In timber framing a single floor is a floor framed with a single set of joists.
 A double floor is generally used for longer spans and joists, called bridging beams or joists, are supported by other beams called binding beams: the two layers of timbers providing the name double floor.
 In a double floor there may be two sets of joists, one for the floor above and one for the ceiling below.

 Plank and beam construction

 Plank and beam construction or framing is a type of framing with no joists but widely spaced beams spanned by heavy planks.
 This method developed in the early 19th century for industrial mill floors but may also be found in timber framed roofs.
-Also known as Slow burning construction, mill construction, and heavy timber construction originated in industrial mills in the 19th and early 20th centuries.
+Also known as slow burning construction, mill construction, and heavy timber construction originated in industrial mills in the 19th and early 20th centuries.
 The joists are eliminated by the use of heavy planks saving time and strength of the timbers because the joists notches were eliminated.
 The beams are spaced 4 ft to 18 ft apart and the planks are 2 in or more thick possibly with another layer of 1 in on the top as the finished flooring could span these distances.
 The planks may be laid flat and tongue and grooved or splined together or laid on edge called a laminated floor.
 The name slow burning construction was coined in 1870 by Factory Mutual insurance company because large, smooth timbers with chamfered edges ignite slower and last longer in a fire allowing fire suppression crews more time to extinguish a fire.
 These beams are designed to be self-releasing in case of fire, that is if they burn through and collapse the connection with the masonry wall and joint at the post should allow the beam to fall away without pulling the wall or post down.
 A common way to join a beam and a masonry wall in this regard is a fire cut, an angled cut on the end of the beam.